A Numerical Approach to Stability of Multiclass Queueing Networks

+We consider a general McQN model consisting of $\aleph$ stations (each having its own service/queueing policy) executing $d$ classes of jobs.
+Each class $k$ is assigned to a specified station $\mathcal{S}(k)$.
+We further assume that the mapping $k\longmapsto\mathcal{S}(k)$ is surjective, i.e. each station serves (at least) one class, hence $1\leq\aleph\leq d$.
+When the mapping $\mathcal{S}$ is bijective one recovers the standard Jackson Network model.
+The set $\{k:\mathcal{S}(k)=i\}$, of all classes assigned to station $i$ will be denoted by $\mathcal{K}_i$.

-The dynamics of an McQN can be described as follows.
-Jobs of class $k$ enter the network according to a Poisson process with rate $\theta_k\geq 0$; by assumption, $\theta_k=0$ corresponds to a void arrival process, meaning that class $k$ does not have external input.
-Upon arrival, a job of class $k$ is assigned to station $\mathfrak{S}(k)$; depending on the station service/queue policy, it either starts receiving service immediately, or it is enqueued in a waiting line.
-The service time of a job of class $k$ is exponentially distributed with rate $\beta_k>0$ and assumed independent of everything else.
-After finishing service at station $\mathfrak{S}(k)$, a job of class $k$ turns into a job of class $l$, with probability $R_{kl}$ and moves to station $\mathfrak{S}(l)$ (where it follows the corresponding queueing routine) or leaves the network with probability To ensure that the network is open, we assume that the matrix $R:=\{R_{kl}\}_{k,l=1,\ldots,d}$ is sub-stochastic, i.e., we have $(I-R')^{-1}=I+R'+(R')^2+\ldots$.
-This condition entails that any job will eventually leave the network (in finite time).
-Furthermore, we define the vector of effective arrival rates by $\lambda:=(I-R')^{-1}\theta$.
+We now describe the dynamics of the McQN.
+Jobs of class $k$ enter the network according to a Poisson process with rate $\theta_k\geq 0$; the case $\theta_k=0$ corresponds to a void arrival process, meaning that class $k$ does not have external input.
+Upon arrival, a job of class $k$ is assigned to station $\mathcal{S}(k)$; depending on the underlying service/queue policy, it either starts receiving service immediately, or it is enqueued in a waiting line.
+We assume that jobs of class $k$ require an exponentially distributed service time, with rate $\beta_k>0$, independent of everything else.
+After finishing service at station $\mathcal{S}(k)$, a job of class $k$ turns into a job of class $l$, with probability $R_{kl}$ and moves to station $\mathcal{S}(l)$ (where it follows the corresponding queueing routine) or leaves the network with probability $R_{k0}:=1-\sum_{l=1}^dR_{kl}$.
+To ensure that the network is open, we assume that the matrix $R:=\{R_{kl}\}_{k,l=1,\ldots,d}$ is sub-stochastic, i.e. this condition guarantees that any job will eventually leave the network (in finite time) with probability one.

-An McQN satisfying $R_{k,k+1}=1$, for $k=1,\ldots,d-1$ and $R_{d0}=1$, such that only class $1$ has non-trivial external input, i.e., $\theta_2=\ldots=\theta_d=0$, is called a \emph{reentrant line}.
-Reentrant lines are the most popular instances of an McQN, as they provide mathematical models for specific manufacturing systems.
-Furthermore, if $k\longmapsto\mathfrak{S}(k)$ is injective, we recover the \emph{Jackson network} model, whereas if all classes using server $i$ have the same service rate, i.e., $\beta_k$ only depends on $\mathfrak{S}(k)$, (but possibly different routing) the network is said to be of \emph{Kelly} type.
+An McQN with $R_{k\:k+1}=1$, for $k=1,\ldots,d-1$ and $R_{d0}=1$, such that only class $1$ has non-trivial external input, i.e., $\theta_2=\ldots=\theta_d=0$, is called a \emph{reentrant line}.
+Reentrant lines are the most popular instances of McQNs, as they provide mathematical models for manufacturing systems (assembly lines).